shihankanungo/shihankanungo.github.io/mop.md

 ### Friday, June 13, 2025.

 The MOP classes today were both lecture-based: we had an inequalities class, which was just analysis and Lagrange multipliers, and a class on cubic curves which was very interesting, but I have no clue how to apply it.
 We also had our first MOP test, which I did reasonably well on (expecting 750).
+I spent a lot of time on P2 with a completely wrong idea but I ultimately figured it out.
+However I didn't have time to fully finish the writeup &mdash; I got to a point where the finish is quite easy.
+Also, my solution has a small (patchable) error.

 We had a 2-Sigma dinner, where they gave a presentation and also got us free boba.
 The boba was good, but Arun’s explanation of what quants do was much better than the presentation.